-The Executive Director will ensure that School students, employees, coaches, and volunteers receive training on bullying, cyber-bullying, hazing, retaliation, and abusive conduct from individuals qualified to provide such training.
-The training shall meet the standards established by the State Board of Education's rules and include information on:
+The Principal will ensure that School students, employees, coaches, and volunteers receive periodic training from individuals qualified to provide such training regarding bullying, cyberbullying, hazing, abusive conduct, and retaliation, including training on civil rights violations and compliance when civil rights violations are reported.
+The training shall meet the standards established by the State Board of Education's rules.